alanchen-1/SDEs/README.md

 # SDEs[^1]
-Experiments with 4 stochastic differential equations - Ornstein Uhlenbeck, Feller Diffusion, and two novel SDEs based on a diagonal matrix completion problem.
+Visualizations and experiments of 4 stochastic differential equations - Ornstein Uhlenbeck, Feller Diffusion, and two novel SDEs based on a diagonal matrix completion problem.

 To try running it yourself, clone the repository and run `main.ipynb`.